 One of the leading challenges associated with wind energy is known as load balancing.
 The output generated by a wind turbine depends on the speed of the wind, which may not be constant.
 The inconsistency of wind results means more energy is generated when wind speeds are high and less energy is generated when wind speeds are low.
 These peaks and dips in wind speeds (and therefore wind energy) occur naturally and may not coincide with fluctuations in the regular demand for energy.
 This can create unbalanced energy loads which, with wind energy specifically, can be difficult to store and stabilize.

 Despite the load balancing challenges, wind energy continues to see substantial growth across the globe.
 In Atlantic Canada, wind energy has been deployed in Prince Edward Island and Nova Scotia since the early 2000’s, generating up to 64MW and 68MW, respectively.
-In New Brunswick, four large wind farms are currently being developed in Aulac, Lamèque, Caribou Mountain, and Kent Hills and are expected to begin operation in late 2009 and 2010.
-Together these wind farms will provide the province with up to approximately 400MW of renewable energy, placing the Government of New Brunswick within reach of their goal to have 10% of all energy consumed be produced from renewable sources by 2016.
+In New Brunswick, there are currently four large wind farms; Aulac, Lamèque, Caribou Mountain, and Kent Hills.
+Together these wind farms provide the province with up to approximately 400MW or renewable energy.